-Of 483 large-cap stocks and exchange-traded funds in my analytical universe, four broke beyond their 20-day price channels, two in either direction.
+Of 475 large-cap stocks and exchange-traded funds in my analytical universe, 15 broke beyond their 20-day price channels, all to the upside.
+None survived initial screening.

 Potential trades keyed to events

 The dates are those of the events, all of them earns announcements.
 Events prior to the opening bell are marked "am", during the trading day "mid", and after the closing bell "pm".

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.